-As Scotland continues to tackle the spread of coronavirus, you may find yourself in a situation where you have to self-isolate because you are experiencing symptoms of the virus, because you are part of a vulnerable group (read about shielding on the Scottish Government website) or because you have been advised to do so by the NHS as part of the Test and Protect system.
+As Scotland continues to tackle the spread of coronavirus, you may find yourself in a situation where you have to self-isolate because you are experiencing symptoms of the virus or because you have been advised to do so by the NHS as part of the Test and Protect system.

 Helping out friends and family who are in this situation, or asking those close to you for help if you find yourself self-isolating, is something you can do that will ease the pressure on support services for others who need them.
 However, if you don't have a network of support available and you need help, there are things that you can access and they are available for you to use.

 The Scottish Government has put together some information on support for anyone self-isolating.

 Updated self-isolation rules will come into effect from Monday 9th August.
 If you are identified as a close contact of a positive COVID-19 case and you are fully vaccinated, with your second dose having been given at least 14 days prior to contact, you should arrange a PCR test and can end your isolation upon receiving a negative result.
 Five to 17 year olds can end their isolation if they receive a negative PCR test, even if not fully vaccinated.
 Children under the age of 5 will have no requirement to self-isolate.

 A national helpline has been set up for people who do not have a network of support but may need it due to COVID-19.

 If you need help with any of the issues in this article, you can contact the national helpline on 0800 111 4000, or via text phone on 0800 111 4114.